mdhasanai/Birds-Species-Classifications-using-Transfer-Learning/README.md

 ## Birds-Species-Classifications-using-Transfer-Learning
 <img src="image/pytorch.jpeg" width="10%">

-Classify an object from input an image and labelled them is a challenging task in computer vision field.
+Classify an object from input an image and labelled them is a challenging task in the field of computer vision.
+Transfer learning help us to classify the object by using pretrained cnn model (Trained on Imagenet dataset).
+In this project, I wrote a model which can classify Birds species by leveraging pretrained cnn model with extra layer.

 This is an open source project.
 The project is under construction,

 ### Requirements